 1. Get a job

-Summer is the perfect time to get a simple part-time job, if you don’t have one already.
-Working gives you a chance to earn your own money and teaches time-management skills as well.
-You’ll have more freedom to buy the things you want, and you can start adding to your college fund—because it’s never too early to start saving and planning for future costs!
+Summer is the perfect time to get a simple part-time job if you don’t have one already.
+Working gives you a chance to earn your own money and teaches time management skills as well.
+You’ll have more freedom to buy the things you want, and you can start adding to your college fund—because it’s never too early (or late) to start saving and planning for future costs!
 If you want an even more enriching experience, try job shadowing.
 It's a fantastic way to see what a day in the life looks like for someone working in the profession you're curious about, and it can even set a precedent for future networking.

 2. Gain work experience through volunteering or internships

 Experience is key in this competitive world.
-If you know you are interested in a certain career field, look into opportunities to get involved this summer.
+If you know you're interested in a certain career field, look into opportunities to get involved in it this summer.
 This could include volunteering at an animal shelter or nonprofit organization, or interning with a professional in the field of your choice.
-Though these options may not pay, they will give you an advantage when you’re applying for competitive college programs and scholarships.
+Though these options may not pay, they'll give you an advantage when you’re applying to competitive college programs and scholarships.

 Now is the time to really start considering your next move post–high school.
-Whether you’re looking into a local college or one further away, it is important to know what kind of student they are looking for.
-If you can, visit the colleges you are most interested in to get a sense of the campus and see if the school is a good fit for you.
+Whether you’re looking into a local college or one further away, it's important to know what kind of student a school is looking for.
+If you can, visit the colleges you're most interested in to get a sense of the campus and see if the school is a good fit for you.
 And don’t forget to ask questions while you’re there!

 4. Brainstorm application essay ideas and write a rough draft

 When school starts up again in the fall, stress will too.
-So why not use your free time in the summer to get ahead on some of your senior-year tasks?
-Use this time to start brainstorming, and even writing, your Common Application essay.
-This extra time also means you’ll have more opportunities to edit and revise your work until it is the best it can be.
+So why not use your free time in the summer to get ahead on some of your senior year tasks?
+Use this time to start brainstorming—and even writing—your Common Application essay.
+This extra time also means you’ll have more opportunities to edit and revise your work until it's the best it can be.

 5. Look into scholarships and financial aid